your-trickster/your-trickster.github.io/wiki/dichotomies.md

 ### Social (moral) vs Societal (ethical)

 - social types have ego-syntonic TiFe.
-They’re more focused on the social and morality;
+They’re more focused on the social ("merry") and morality;
 - societal types have ego-syntonic TeFi.
-They’re more focused on the societal and ethicality.
+They’re more focused on the societal ("serious") and ethicality.

 ### Rationale (democratic) vs Harmony (aristocratic)